 This course surveys American history from the pre-Columbian era to the end of Reconstruction.
 It will cover a broad range of topics in the political, social, and cultural development of the North American colonies and the United States, including: the exploration and settlement of North America by Europeans and their interactions with native peoples; the political development of the colonies and the early United States; the development of the American economy; and major social and cultural trends.
-In particular, the course will center on four key thematic questions:
+In particular, the course will center on three key thematic questions:

 In the process of exploring these questions, the course will introduce students to the craft of the historian, the variety of skills that historians bring to bear on evidence, and the range of evidence available about early America.
 These skills include reading and analyzing texts, images, and materials from the past, evaluating quantitative data, and interpreting other historians’ arguments.
 Students will have ample opportunity to practice these skills through in-class discussions and analyses as well as several written assignments.